 - seems to be getting more confused, restless, or agitated

 Though most kids recover quickly from concussions, some symptoms — including memory loss, headaches, and problems with concentration — may linger for several weeks or months.
-It's important watch for these symptoms and contact your doctor if they persist.
+Nearly 15% of kids age 5 and older have symptoms and/or changes in functioning lasting 3 months or longer.
+It's important to watch for these symptoms and contact your doctor if they persist.

 Childproofing your home will go a long way toward keeping an infant or toddler safe from concussions and other injuries.
 Babies reach, grasp, roll, sit, and eventually crawl, pull up, "cruise" along furniture, and walk.
 Toddlers may pull themselves up using table legs; they'll use bureaus and dressers as jungle gyms; they'll reach for whatever they can see.